WPSC Campmarina MGP Site

 The Sheboygan River and Harbor Site and the Wisconsin Public Service Corporation Campmarina Manufactured Gas Plant Site are being cleaned up under the U.S. Environmental Protection Agency’s Superfund program.
 The EPA is also using Great Lakes Legacy Act funds to clean up additional areas in the Sheboygan River that are outside the jurisdiction of the Superfund program.

-Under a 2011 legal agreement called a consent order, EPA required WPSC to build an underwater barrier called a coffer dam and dig up contaminated sediment and soil from the shoreline.
-This phase of the project was treated as a “time-critical removal” and is detailed in another document called an Action Memorandum (PDF) (53 pp, 4.56MB).
+The company also cleaned up the sediment and shoreline in 2011.
+Details can be found in a document called the “record of decision" (PDF) (34pp, 3.5MB).
+Under a 2011 legal agreement called a consent order, EPA required WPSC/Integrys to build an underwater barrier called a coffer dam and dig up contaminated sediment and soil from the shoreline.
+This phase of the project was treated as a “time-critical removal.”
+Another document called an Action Memorandum (PDF) (53 pp, 4.56MB), explains that cleanup.

 The main pollutant is polynuclear aromatic hydrocarbons, or PAHs, which is present in what EPA calls NAPL, or non-aqueous phase liquid.
 NAPL does not mix with water.

-EPA also ordered WPSC to clean up PAH-contaminated sediment near Boat Island to prevent the movement of PAHs from the Campmarina site.
+EPA also ordered the company to clean up PAH-contaminated sediment near Boat Island to prevent the movement of PAHs from the Campmarina site.
 If this sediment had not been removed, it could have interfered with the PCB cleanup of the nearby Sheboygan River and Harbor site.

-The river portion of the cleanup under Superfund has been completed and restoration using Great Lakes Legacy Act funding was completed in December 2012.
+The river portion of the cleanup under Superfund has been completed and restoration using Great Lakes Legacy Act funding was done in 2012.
 The Great Lakes Legacy Act is administered by EPA’s Great Lakes National Program Office (see box above).